taiwotman/CollaborationMatrix/README.md

 CollaborationMatrix
 ===================

-This sourcecode is derived from the thesis project 'Collaboration Planning of Stakeholders for Sustainable City Logistics Operations' available online at :http://spectrum.library.concordia.ca/973901/
+This sourcecode is derived from the thesis project 'Collaboration Planning of Stakeholders for Sustainable City Logistics Operations' available at :http://spectrum.library.concordia.ca/973901/